robotlegs/robotlegs-framework/src/robotlegs/bender/framework/readme-context.md

 A context is a scope.
 It is core to any application or module built using Robotlegs.

-## Creating A Context
+## Creating a Context

-To create a new context simply instantiate a new Context and provide some configuration:
+To create a context simply instantiate a new Context and provide some configuration:

 	_context = new Context()
         .extend(MVCSBundle)